-Sure, the baggage had been piling up on the Kathy-highway for a long time.
-Yet, I have never felt unlucky in love.
-In fact, I have been exceptionally lucky to have met some really incredible individuals over the years.
-They have shaped so much of who I am today.
-Like the rest of us, I have had some unlucky streaks with my relationships, but ultimately those failures were blessings in disguise.
+So, it was safe to say that the baggage had been piling up on the Kathy-highway for a long time.
+Yet, I’ve never felt unlucky in love.
+In fact, I have been exceptionally lucky to have been with some really incredible people over the years.
+They shaped so much of who I am today.
+Like the rest of us, I’ve had a few unlucky streaks and my fair share of bad dates, but ultimately those failures were blessings in disguise.

 I didn’t know what a relationship would look like with a climber, let alone an alpinist and have often asked myself if I would come second to the mountain.
 I was advised by a good friend to look up the word “compersion”, a term associated with polyamory.
 The definition read: “The feeling of joy one has experiencing another’s joy.
 The feeling of joy associated with seeing a loved one love another; contrasted with jealousy.”
 The idea is that we can be happy and love someone, while watching them love someone else, too.
 I was told to consider the mountain the “other woman”.